 How Google AMP Works?

-The ultimate goal of this project is to enable the web content to load faster especially for mobile users.
+The ultimate goal of this project is to enable web content to load faster especially for mobile users.
 The AMP technology is designed to drive faster page loading on mobiles even with 3G speed.

 Let’s understand how it works in brief:

 The Google AMP uses limited HTML and stores your website cache in Google AMP Cache.
 In other words, your posts are stored on Google Servers.
-Whenever there is a search for your posts, Google would fetch them directly from its cache memory and show immediately to the user.
+Whenever there is a search for your posts, Google would fetch them directly from its cache memory and show it immediately to the user.
 It reduces the load time and mobile-using people can readily open the posts.

 In a way, Google AMP improves the user experience and as a result, you will get more traffic on your WordPress website.

 Does AMP Matter in Ranking?

 Anything supported or initiated by Google itself can affect your website’s ranking on SERPs.